Trailer vs Teaser: Difference and Comparison

 Entertainment has provided society with an elusion from reality that may be distressing and out of joint.
 It intends to amuse and interest the audience.
 It may also be a potent medium to create awareness or educate people by conveying a strong message to society.

 It also sparks up curiosity among the viewers who must watch the movie to know the complete story.
-These clips are in the form of trailers and teasers, two often very closely related terms.
+These clips are in the form of trailers and teasers, two very closely related terms.

 Key Takeaways